sumanaga/edge-ai-suites/health-and-life-sciences-ai-suite/Surgical_Instrument/README.md

 - reads the dataset from `datasets/ColonDB/raw/`
 - extracts the archive if needed
-- converts CVC masks into YOLO bounding-box labels
+- converts dataset masks into YOLO bounding-box labels
 - creates the train/validation/test split
 - downloads the base `yolo11n.pt` weights through Ultralytics
 - trains YOLO11n using the settings in `backend/config/model.yaml`